 Leading professional practice in education

 This module explores the internal-facing aspects of professional practice of leadership and management in education, specifically the curriculum and the learner’s role, leadership of internal-facing change and leading professional development.
-E855 takes an experiential learning and reflective practitioner approach, closely linked to examining current issues and concerns in your own practice settings and through peer collaborative learning with other students.
+By taking an experiential learning and reflective practitioner approach, this module is closely linked to examining current issues and concerns in your own practice settings and through peer collaborative learning with other students.
 The module uses a blend of learning methods, including an online study guide, a module reader of selected chapters by major authors in the field, and a DVD with UK and international case examples of leadership practice.

 10 Oct 2015

 Registration closes 17/09/15 (places subject to availability)Click to register